mernjs/create-mern-app/templates/boilerplates/reactjs-adminlte-boilerplate/README.md

 <h4>Create MERN App</h4>
 <h5>Create MERN App provide boilerplates with authentication for building Web App, Mobile App, Desktop App & Chrome Extension in JavaScript.</h5>

-<h4>Why is Create MERN App?</h4>
-Create MERN App allows you to create a new MERN app within seconds.
-It is maintained by the creators of Create MERN App.

 <h4>Creating an App</h4>

 ```